-Are you looking for an easy avocado snack that’s not guacamole (not that there’s anything wrong with guac)?
+Are you looking for an simple avocado snack that’s not guacamole (not that there’s anything wrong with guac)?
 This recipe is perfect for you!
 The outside comes out perfectly crisp and crunchy, while the inside stays warm and creamy.
 It’s also simple enough that if you have an older child, they can help you in the kitchen (as long as they won’t lick the raw egg off their fingers).

 This post may contain affiliate links and when you click on the links I may earn a small commission at no charge to you.
 As an Amazon affiliate, I earn a commission from qualifying purchases.